Abdulwarissherzad/dps-react-challenge/README.md

    **Challenge**: Efficiently find and highlight the oldest user in each city.
    **Solution**: Used `reduce` to identify the oldest user based on their age field for each city.

----

 ## Installation Notes
 - Ensure you are online while fetching data from the DummyJSON API.
 - Modify the API endpoint in `services/api.ts` if a local or different API is required.

----

- # DPS Frontend Coding Challenge Is As Follow:👇
+ # DPS Frontend Coding Challenge Is As Follows:👇

 ## Overview